 There are many methods to obtain cannabis concentrates.
-Most people choose to smoke cannabis in a process where the cannabis buds are grinded and sometimes mixed with tobacco.
+Most people choose to smoke cannabis in a process where the cannabis buds are ground and sometimes mixed with tobacco.
 However, there are many other methods of consuming THC.
 For instance, we have many cannabis oils and many extraction methods (some of them even using dry ice).

 Solvent Based Concentrates

-The decarboxylation process could be done by curing the cannabis buds for a while, but, in this case, we need to heat up the cannabis oil to active it.
+The decarboxylation process could be done by curing the cannabis buds for a while, but, in this case, we need to heat up the cannabis oil to activate it.
 When we smoke cannabis, the cannabis buds undergo a process of decarboxylation.
 In other words, heating it or burning it transforms the acidic form into THC.

 Non-Solvent Cannabis Concentrates

 This type of cannabis concentrate comes straight from the cannabis plants.
 Examples of cannabis concentrates are hash, kief, or rosin.
 The process is simple and beautiful.
 This video from Leafy explains how to make hash using two methods: dry sifting and dry ice to separate the trichomes from the buds:

 No solvents are required in this process; just filter and compress the trichomes to make the hashish.